ogc1231/puzzle-pyramid/README.md

 - **If Rope Chosen**

-    - If rope was chosen player can choose to use the rope or go left or right.
+    - If rope was chosen player can choose to use the rope or go left or right. - Unfixed Bug see TESTING.md

 ![screenshot](https://github.com/ogc1231/puzzle-pyramid/blob/main/documentation/testing/yes_rope.PNG)